adhering/midl-website/pages/amsterdam-2018.md

 # MIDL Amsterdam 2018

-MIDL 2018 was held in Amsterdam.
+MIDL 2018 was held in Amsterdam, The Netherlands.
 For more information, visit the <a href="midl.amsterdam">website</a>.